 Brush off as much of the salt and spices mixture as possible.
 Do not rinse it off - you want the duck as dry as possible for the next step.

-Cook for 3 - 6 hours until the duck meat falls off the bone when you try to lift out a leg or other piece.
+Cook for 3 to 6 hours until the duck meat falls off the bone when you try to lift out a leg or other piece.

 Separate the meat from the bones.
 Loosely pack the duck meat into heatproof glass or other non-plastic food storage containers.
 Cover with the still-warm duck fat and/or oil.
 Run a butter knife or spoon down the sides of the container to release any air bubbles.
 Once you are sure that the duck meat is completely covered on all surfaces by the fat or oil, cover the jar tightly and store it in the refrigerator.